candyintech/firing_guide/healthcare.md

 # Accessing Affordable Healthcare

-Unfortunately, having health insurance is only have the battle when you're on a limited income.
+Unfortunately, having health insurance is only half the battle when you're on a limited income.
 Even with insurance, there are still co-pays and deductibles, and out-of-pocket maximums.

 ## Community Health Centers